gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 |Gromacs| version 2021/2022:

-  Communication and auxiliary tasks can also be offloaded.
+  Communication and auxiliary tasks can also be offloaded in CUDA builds.
   In domain-decomposition halo exchange and PP-PME communication, instead of staging transfers between GPUs though the CPU, direct GPU--GPU communication is possible.